Travel Experience

 Alaska Airlines

-Four years designing the full self-service ecosystem at Alaska Airlines, from checking in on the mobile app to bag drop machines to digital signage, as the airline grew from domestic to international, merged with Hawaiian, and expanded to 9+ languages.
-My role evolved from UI designer to lead product designer, and my focus shifted from shipping features to solving a harder problem: changing guest behavior in one of the most stressful environments in the world.
+Designed self-service ecosystem at Alaska Airlines, from checking in on the mobile app to bag drop machines to digital signage, as the airline grew from domestic to international, merged with Hawaiian, and expanded to 9+ languages.

 -